flutter/website/hot-reload.md

 With a full restart, the program starts from the beginning, executes the new version of `main()`, and builds a widget tree that displays the text `Hello`.

-However, if you hot reload the app after this change, `main()` is not re-executed, and the widget tree is rebuilt with the unchanged instance of `MyApp` as the root widget.
-The result is no visible change after hot reload.
+However, if you Hot Reload the app after this change, `main()` is not re-executed, and the widget tree is rebuilt with the unchanged instance of `MyApp` as the root widget.
+The result is no visible change after Hot Reload.

 ## Limitations

-You might also encounter the rare cases where hot reload is not supported at all.
+You might also encounter the rare cases where Hot Reload is not supported at all.
 These include:

 *  Enumerated types are changed to regular classes or regular classes are